EdDataScienceEES/tutorial-HeleneEngler/index.md

 Drawbacks of R2 values include that it does not indicate bias in predictions and is susceptible to overfitting and data mining.
 It always needs to be examined in combination with residual plots!
 To learn more about the adjusted R2 and how to use it, you can read [this blogpost]( https://statisticsbyjim.com/regression/interpret-adjusted-r-squared-predicted-r-squared-regression/).*

 **Akaike information criterion (AIC)** *can be used to determine the relative predictive power and goodness of model fit though an estimation of error.
 Its value indicates the quality of a model relative to other models in a set.
 A smaller AIC is usually better, however an AIC value cannot be considered out of context.
 The AIC value alone does not give an indication of the model quality, but is only useful when compared to related models.
-It estimated the amount of information lost from a model and includes trade-offs between goodness of fit  and the simplicity of the model.
+It estimates the amount of information lost from a model and includes trade-offs between goodness of fit  and the simplicity of the model.
 Thus, one of the great benefits of the AIC is that it penalizes overfitting and the addition of more parameters.
 For models with small sample sizes the AIC often selects models with too many parameters (overfitting).
 Thus the **AICc**, which is an AIC with a correction for small sample sizes, should be used when modelling small sample sizes.
 It invokes a greater penalty than AIC for each additional parameter estimated, which offers greater ‘protection’ against overfitting.*

 **Bayesian information criterion (BIC)** *is calculated similarly to the AIC.
 To decide which of the two to use we can generally ask what is our goal for model selection:*